Ukraine will get F-16 fighter jets from the Dutch and Danes after the U.S. agrees to allow transfers

 — Russian air defenses stopped drone attacks on central Moscow and on the country’s ships in the Black Sea, officials said Friday, blaming the attempted strikes on Ukraine.
 It was not possible to verify the claims.

-- Also Friday, a Hong Kong-flagged cargo ship that this week set sail along a Black Sea temporary corridor established by Ukraine for merchant shipping safely reached the coast of Istanbul on Friday.
-The voyage was closely watchedto see whether the Russian navy would allow the Joseph Schulte container vessel to pass unmolested.
+— A Hong Kong-flagged cargo ship that set sail this week along a temporary Black Sea corridor established by Ukraine for merchant shipping safely reached the coast of Istanbul on Friday.
+The voyage was closely watched to see whether the Russian navy would allow the Joseph Schulte container vessel to pass unmolested.

 Kullab reported from eastern Ukraine and Olsen from Copenhagen.
-Aamer Madhani contributed from Washington and Jim Heintz from Tallinn, Estonia.
+Aamer Madhani and Ellen Knickmeyer contributed from Washington and Jim Heintz from Tallinn, Estonia.